payini/FFmpegBlazorDemo/README.md

 </div>
 ```

 Run the app, and go to `Create Video`.
-Provide an image, an audio file, check the `Download Output File` and press the `Create Video` button.
+Provide an image, an audio file, check the `Download Output File`, and press the `Create Video` button.

-You created a video based on an image, and an audio file now.
+You just created a video based on an image, and an audio file.

 ![Create Video Results](images/3d9e68d428625843e16631a52c7df26a53dce6b6dfa2bc8544255e8bf5e2056e.png)